-All live and historical Requests are saved in the Requests Sent tab.
-Here you have a clean audit of all Requests that your company has been involved with in the past using DeepStream.
+All live and historical Requests are saved in the "Sent" tab.
+Here you have a clean audit of all Requests that your company has been involved with using DeepStream.

-As a supplier, you will be notified when a buyer selects you to receive a Request.
-Once received, the request can be found in the Requests Received tab.
+As a supplier, you will be notified when a buyer sends you a Request.
+Once received, the request can be found in the "Received" tab.

-In the tender bulletin, buyers are able to post clarifications to all suppliers involved in the Request.
+In this section, buyers are able to post clarifications to all suppliers involved in the Request.
 Therefore, the suppliers are instantly updated on any developments in the Request.
-Similarly, the tender bulletin also allows for suppliers to ask questions to the buyer, which the buyer can then chose to make available to all suppliers or only that that single supplier.
+Similarly, the tender bulletin also allows for suppliers to ask questions to the buyer, which the buyer can then answer and will be made available to all suppliers.

 The minimum number is 1 supplier (although suppliers will not be able to see that they are the only supplier the bid has been sent to, this is kept confidential).
-There is no maximum limit to the number of suppliers per RFQ.
-If the buyer makes the RFQ public, then there is no minimum number of specific suppliers that have to be added to the RFQ.
+There is no maximum limit to the number of suppliers per Request.

 DeepStream has an audit trail throughout the bidding process that tracks and publishes any changes made by either party.
 This ensures that both parties are fully aware of changes made by either party throughout the entire process.